opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 - `documentsSuccessFirstAttempt`: measures number of documents successfully sent to ES by bulk requests on first attempt.
 - `documentErrors`: measures number of documents failed to be sent by bulk requests.

+### Distribution Summary
+- `bulkRequestSizeBytes`: measures the distribution of bulk request's payload sizes in bytes.

 ## Developer Guide

 This plugin is compatible with Java 8.
 See